Please click here to support us in our ongoing efforts to provide programming and outreach on a worldwide basis.

 See the link below to learn about our new Virtual Membership.

 Congregation Ahavas Achim

 Ahavas Achim is a small congregation serving members from the Westfield, MA area, as well as Springfield, Longmeadow, and neighboring communities in western Massachusetts and northern Connecticut.
-We are an unaffiliated synagogue with a Reconstructionist rabbi, a friendly, informal atmosphere, and a strong sense of community.
+We are an unaffiliated synagogue with a friendly, informal atmosphere and a strong sense of community.
 Our members come from a wide variety of Jewish backgrounds and include many interfaith families.
-Our rabbi, Efraim Eisen, joined our congregation in 2015.
-Please visit his website to learn more about him.
 You are invited to visit us.
 Come join us for any of our services or programs.
 We are excited that Cantor Coleman Reaboi will join Ahavas Achim as our spiritual leader beginning in October 2019.
 Read his biography here.

 For information about membership, please email us at email@example.com, or call us at (413)642-1797.
 We have members from a wide range of economic situations and are committed to keeping dues affordable and making membership accessible to people of limited economic means.
 We also have a membership group for those who live 50 or more miles from Westfield.
 Click here to access membership materials.